 - If you’re on campus, you can find a study space in one of our Library sites.

 - Most study spaces operate on a first come, first served basis.
-If you want to book an individual study space in the Main Library’s Muriel Stott Building, or a group study room for collaborative working, visit the Bookable study spaces page.
+You can book an individual study space in the Main Library’s Muriel Stott Building, or a group study room for collaborative working.

 Where to find training